harimtim/Recon/README.md

 # Generell
 Recon is written by harimtim.
 The tool is just for educational and learning purposes only.
+If you found some bugs or erros please make sure to report them.

 # Recon Tool
 Recon Tool is a simple Tool where you can test around and maybe learn something new.\